nhsconnect/national-authentication/pages/AuthenticationTypes/AuthType_FIDO.md

 Major web browsers including Chrome, Firefox and Microsoft Edge have implemented the standards; Android, Windows 10 and related Microsoft technologies also will have built-in support for FIDO Authentication.

-Enterprises and online service providers looking to protect themselves and their customers from the risks associated with passwords - including phishing, man-in-the-middle and attacks using stolen credentials - can soon deploy standards-based strong authentication that works through the browser.
-Deploying FIDO Authentication enables online services to provide choice to users from an interoperable ecosystem of devices people use every day like mobile phones and security keys.
+Enterprises and online service providers looking to protect themselves and their customers from the risks associated with passwords - including phishing, man-in-the-middle and attacks using stolen credentials - can soon use standards-based strong authentication that works through the browser.
+Using FIDO Authentication enables online services to provide choice to users from an interoperable ecosystem of devices people use every day like mobile phones and security keys.